If you don’t have time to dig through the whole guide, Ryka Devotion Plus 2 (women) and Brooks Addiction Walker (men) are the best shoes for sciatica.

 - Removable sock liner for replacement with orthotic inserts

 - Only suitable for short-distance running

-3. Skechers Go Walk Shoes for Sciatica Nerve Pain
+3. Skechers Women’s Go Walk Shoes for Sciatica Nerve Pain

+Skechers are some of the best shoes for sciatica sufferers.
 This shoe pair by Skechers is intended for women who love to wear comfortable and stylish slip-on shoes for walking or jogging.
-The shoe has lightweight design that doesn’t put excessive pressure on your lower body.
-Either you are at home, sitting at a table, or want to go out for a walk to enjoy nature, you surely would like to buy these comfortable Skechers having a classy look.
+The shoe has a lightweight design that doesn’t put excessive pressure on your lower body.
+Whether you are at home, sitting at a table, or want to go out for a walk to enjoy nature, you surely would like to buy these comfortable Skechers having a classy look.

-If you wear these Skechers, you do not have to worry about the risk of a substantial impact on your feet that runs through sciatic nerves and causes a painful strain in them.
+If you wear these Skechers, you do not have to worry about the risk of a substantial impact on your feet that runs through sciatic nerves and causes a painful strain on them.

 The midsole of the Skechers features a 5gen cushioning technology that is a full-length foam material designed to support your feet and offer a springy push-off.
 This technology is highly responsive that diminishes the effect of shock and prevents foot fatigue.

 Inside the Skechers lies a Goga Max insole that gives a high-energy rebound at every step you take while providing long-lasting comfort and support to your feet.
 Goga max insole has a soft and plush lining that adapts to the arch of your feet and enhances cushioning.
 Due to this excellent comfort feature with high responsiveness, you can wear these shoes for feet fitness purposes like exercise.